Skip to main content

 Wealth Management & Software

-According to The Family Office Operational Excellence Report 2024, when considering the problems that arise from current technology and processes used in their family offices, 40% of participants cited too much reliance on spreadsheets and 38% highlighted the manual aggregation of financial data.
+According to The Family Office Operational Excellence Report 2024, 40% of participants cited excessive reliance on spreadsheets, while 38% highlighted manual investment data aggregation as major operational challenges.

 Which is the best family office software for your team?